Metsanpeitto/ror_budget_app/README.md

-# ror_Recipe_app_m5_gp
+# ror_budget_app

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)

-The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+The Budget app keeps track is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+Features:
+- Register and log in, so that the data is private to them.
+- Introduce new transactions associated with a category.
+- See the money spent on each category.

 [Recipe App Requirements](https://github.com/microverseinc/curriculum-rails/blob/main/recipe-app/buisness_requirements.md)